hughbarney/femto/README.md

     ^X^B  List Buffers
     ^X^C  Exit.
 Any unsaved files will require confirmation.
     ^X^F  Find file; read into a new buffer created from filename.
-    ^X^S  Save current buffer to disk, using the buffer's filename as the name of ^X^W  Write current buffer to disk.
-Type in a new filename at the prompt to ^X@   shell-command (you are prompted for a command which is sent to the shell and the result is displayed in the *output* buffer ^Xi   Insert file at point
+    ^X^S  Save current buffer to disk, using the filename associated with the buffer ^X^W  Write current buffer to disk.
+Type in a new filename at the prompt ^X@   shell-command (prompted for a command which is sent to the shell ^Xi   Insert file at point
     ^X=   Show Character at position
     ^X^N  next-buffer